Natural-looking (and moving) Botox results are our specialty.

-These days, you can get your Botox treatments all over New Jersey – from the dentist, the gynecologist, or even when you take the kids for a check-up at your family practitioner.
-But, just as beauty is in the eye of the beholder, the beauty of Botox is in the hands of the syringe holder.
+These days, you can get Botox treatments all over New Jersey from the dentist, the gynecologist, or even when you take the kids for a check-up at your family practitioner.

 “When my daughter kept asking why I looked mad all the time, I got Botox on my forehead to ease the deep furrows between my eyebrows.
 Now I no longer look like I am constantly frowning.
 What I especially like is that I never look “done”.
 Dr. Chasin has a good eye and a light hand.
 People have commented lately that I’m looking good, but they can’t put their finger on exactly what it is.”

 – Diane H. of Newark, NJ on Yelp

 - 3 Treatment Areas

 - 6 Treatment Process

 - 9 What Botox treatments does Reflections Center offer?